harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 From other posts we understand that GH has a dual role to play in a diet.
 It can increase the rate of fat loss and it can help inhibit the breakdown of muscle.
 So you want to administer GH in smaller amounts, you want to have off periods (i.e. time when GH is not active) so that the intracellular pathways can reset and you want to maximize the frequency of administration.

 So we need to understand the impact of GH dose on levels of GH in plasma to set a schedule.
 We can extrapolate from the chart from the GH study posted above.
-Assuming a linear relationship (since 7.5ius were active for 12 hours &amp;amp; 15ius for 24 hours) we can assume that a dose of 2ius of synthetic GH administration will elevate GH in plasma for 3.2 hours.
+Assuming a linear relationship (since 7.5ius were active for 12 hours & 15ius for 24 hours) we can assume that a dose of 2ius of synthetic GH administration will elevate GH in plasma for 3.2 hours.

 If we need about 4 hours off (we can probably round down to 3.8 hours) we can dose 2ius of GH every 7 hours.
 For ease of fitting a dosing schedule into our lives we can round up to 8 hours and say that we can dose 2ius three times a day spaced out by 7-8 hours.

 Since GH isn't effective for fat loss in the presence of insulin we probably want the meals that have the biggest impact on blood glucose and thus insulin to be ingested during the time GH is not active.
 After that meal is digested and insulin rises and then falls back to 90ng/dL we can administer GH and be confident it will have a positive impact on our overall fat loss protocol.

-## Further Note on GH &amp;amp; Insulin
+## Further Note on GH & Insulin

 In plain language, GH in certain circumstances increases glucose uptake identical to that of insulin into both muscle and adipose tissue.
 This involves translocations of glut 4 and to a lesser extent glut 1 from an intracellular pool to the plasma membrane.
 BUT in order for this to happen there must be an absence of GH for prolonged periods of time.
 It appears that this rarely occurs because the base level of GH is still too high to create this effect. *